How do I clean my clay pipe?

 The best ways to clean a clay pipe

-Except for the 6 and 16 inch tavern pipes we have found that a pipe tool and a pipe cleaner work well.
+Except for the 15-inch tavern pipes we have found that a pipe tool and a pipe cleaner work well.
 Just be careful when inserting the pipe cleaner that you don’t cause too much pressure on the stem.
 Try holding the pipe at the bit and slowly push the pipe cleaner into the stem.
 Do not force it.
 If you hold the pipe by the bowl you may not be able to gauge the amount of pressure being placed on the stem and you may break the pipe.
 It’s all good, though.
 We have plenty more clay pipes in stock.
 We also have a clay pipe care sheet which you can download.

 For the two colonial pipes, we found the stems to be too narrow to accommodate a pipe cleaner.
 A very thin wire – about the thickness of a paper clip – can be used.
 You can also try burning the residue out on hot coals, in an active fire, or possibly with a butane lighter.